Fillable structures on negative-definite Seifert fibred spaces: Introduction

 \section{Introduction}

-Investigating contact structures on Seifert fibred spaces provides a bridge between 3-dimensional topology and algebraic geometry.
-Indeed, links of normal surface singularities naturally inherit both Seifert fibred and contact structure.
-In this paper, we adopt a topological perspective and classify all the symplectically fillable contact structures on negative-definite star-shaped plumbings; a special case of which are canonically oriented Brieskorn spheres.
+Investigating contact structures on Seifert fibred spaces provides a bridge between $3$-dimensional topology and algebraic geometry.
+Indeed, links of normal surface singularities naturally inherit a contact structure, known as the Milnor fillable structure, while their JSJ decomposition consists of Seifert fibred pieces, see \cite{Nemethi0,Nemethi,BP}.
+In this paper, we adopt a topological perspective and classify all the symplectically fillable contact structures on negative-definite star-shaped plumbings, a special case of which are canonically oriented Brieskorn spheres.

+It has long been understood that the behaviour of contact structures is constrained when the underlying manifold is an $L$-space, see \cite{Wu,G-,LS-existance,GLS,Irena}.
+Despite various indications in the literature, no comparable unifying picture has previously emerged for negative-definite Seifert fibred spaces, beyond the fact that they arise as links of surface singularities and therefore support the Milnor fillable structure.
+We will see that all fillable structures on these manifolds are essentially of the same type, admitting a Stein filling diffeomorphic to the minimal resolution.

+The classification of tight structures usually requires matching between constructions and possible convex decompositions.
+It goes back to the work of Giroux \cite{Giroux1,Giroux2} and Honda \cite{Honda1,Honda2} on circle bundles that the behaviour of contact structures on fibred manifolds is governed by whether there exists a regular fibre around which the contact structure does not twist.
+The key insight of the present work is the recognition that a particular convex decomposition due to Ghiggini \cite{G-} and Massot \cite{Massot} translates the existence of contact structures with negative twisting number into a numerical problem.
+For negative-definite Seifert fibred spaces this problem admits a unique solution, leading to a unified description of all fillable contact structures in the above sense.

+Although the Heegaard Floer contact invariant \cite{OSz-contact} has been instrumental in revealing many properties of tight contact structures on Seifert fibred spaces, and the maximal twisting number is their central numerical invariant, it is only here that a Heegaard Floer interpretation of maximal twisting is established.
+To this end, we introduce a new invariant associated to non-vanishing Heegaard Floer contact classes.

+While the behaviour of negative-twisting structures on negative-definite Seifert fibred spaces is shown to be special, the new techniques developed in this paper, which allow us to determine the possible twisting numbers and interpret them as Heegaard Floer invariants, work generally.
+In fact, in a subsequent paper we use these ideas to obtain a classification of negative twisting structures on arbitrary Seifert fibred spaces, and a correspondence with the Heegaard Floer groups of the underlying 3-manifolds.